teslamotors/vehicle-command/README.md

 The HTTP proxy implements the [Tesla Fleet API vehicle command endpoints](https://developer.tesla.com/docs/fleet-api#vehicle-commands).

+Legacy clients written for Owner API may be using a vehicle's Owner API ID when constructing URL paths.
+The proxy server requires clients to use the VIN directly, instead.

 ## Using the Golang library

 You can read package [documentation on pkg.go.dev](https://pkg.go.dev/github.com/teslamotors/vehicle-command/pkg).